Judit Berkes

 • The most important city development initiatives of Hungary

-János Rechnitzer, Judit Berkes, and Bálint Filep
+János Rechnitzer, Judit Berkes, Bálint Filep